tomickigrzegorz/speed-dial-menu/README.md

 # Speed dial menu
 Speed dial menu, simple construction.
-You can set a button in every corner of the page and display smaller buttons in each direction - [see section](https://github.com/tomik23/speed-dial-menu#sample-configuration).
+You can set a button in every corner of the page and display smaller buttons in each direction.
+It is also possible to activate the 'scroll up' button - [see section](https://github.com/tomik23/speed-dial-menu#sample-configuration).
 A working [EXAMPLE](https://tomik23.github.io/speed-dial-menu/)

 ![Screenshot1](https://github.com/tomik23/speed-dial-menu/blob/master/example.jpg)